 alert bracelet.
 Talk to your doctor about an Anaphylaxis Action Plan.

 Make sure that all caregivers (school

 - Can recognize the symptoms of a food

-- Know where the allergy kit is kept and how to give the
+- Know where the epinephrine shot is kept and how to use it.

 - Know to call

 Children may have only mild symptoms in the first few